moliver28/research-handbook/content/handbook/resellers/partner-enablement/_index.md

   - [GET getting started video](https://partners.gitlab.com/prm/English/s/assets?id=543232&renderMode=Collection)
   - **This is the Way... to install GitLab.**  The GitLab Environment Toolkit (GET) is a set of opinionated Terraform and Ansible scripts to assist with deploying scaled self-managed GitLab environments following the Reference Architectures.
 Built and actively maintained by the Quality Enablement team.
 - [Other Installation Methods](https://docs.gitlab.com/ee/install/install_methods.html)
-  - Make sure any automation you provide that automatically installs GitLab is installing the Enterprise Edition, and leverages at the core one of these installation methodologies to have a suppored configuration
+  - Make sure any automation you provide that automatically installs GitLab is installing the Enterprise Edition, and leverages at the core one of these installation methodologies to have a supported configuration
 - [Unsupported Designs](https://docs.gitlab.com/ee/administration/reference_architectures/#deviating-from-the-suggested-reference-architectures)
   - Also review these unsupported configurations to make sure you are in compliance with our support requirements
 - [Next Implementation Steps After Installation](https://docs.gitlab.com/ee/install/next_steps.html)